 Once the dentist categorizes the severity of gum bleeding, he/she will decide which treatment is best for you.
 The treatment will usually vary from patient to patient.
 Below, we have mentioned information on several treatments related to bleeding gums.

 1. Teeth Cleaning

-This treatment includes removal of tartar deposits, bacteria, food debris and other irritating factors resulting in the irritation of gums.
-You will experience relief from the problem within few days.
+This treatment includes the removal of tartar deposits, bacteria, food debris and other irritating factors resulting in the irritation of gums.
+You will experience relief from the problem within a few days.